Billiam2468/237-project-final/README.md

 -Print out us data in menu navigation Run class

--Print out state data in menu navigation Run class

 -Enable graphing of data to compare states (for all types of statistics)

-Implemented but doesnt work:
+# Implemented but doesnt work:
 -Working on UI (user input to specify states)

 -Not all statistics we want have been implemented (more percentages and ratios)

-Commands needed to compile:
+# Commands needed to compile:

 javac -cp gson-2.8.6.jar FileParser.java